hr0016/sequence-prediction/README.md

 - Do the pre-processing to get train, validation and test sets, with the data split <b>at the cell level</b>

 <b>'03.
 Rough_model_experimentation.ipynb'</b>
 - Initial evaluation of 1D CNN model using the Baumhofer data.
-This does not yet implement any hyperparameter tuning or k-fold cross validation.
+This does not yet implement any hyperparameter tuning or k-fold cross validation (with splits at the cell level).

 ## Module Outline